|Atlantic County Government

 In the News

 Property owners may appeal their tax assessments by filing a Petition of Appeal and paying a filing fee ranging from $5.00 to $150.00 based on the assessed valuation.
 The filing fee schedule is as follows:

 A Petition of Appeal and instructions may be obtained:

 Only the current tax year assessment may be appealed.
-The deadline for filing a property tax appeal is April 1 of each year.
-If April 1 falls on a weekend or holiday, the deadline is automatically extended to the close of the next business day.
+The deadline for filing a property tax assessment appeal is usually April 1 of each year.
+Please see below for the filing deadline of the municipality where your property is located.
+If the deadline falls on a weekend or holiday, the deadline is automatically extended to the close of the next business day.
 For a tax appeal to be considered filed in a timely manner, it must be physically present in the Offices of the Board of Taxation on or before 4:30 PM on the day of the deadline.
 A postmark by that date is not acceptable.
 The Atlantic County Board of Taxation does not have the authority to extend the filing deadline for individuals for any reason.
-The filing deadline for municipalities undergoing a Revaluation or Reassessment is May 1st.
-In 2014, only Brigantine, Estell Manor, Galloway, Linwood and Somers Point can use the May 1 deadline.